civican/legisinfo/42-1/bills/C-78/bill_text.md

     any other information prescribed by the regulations.

-  **(3)** Despite subsections (1) and (2), the court may, on application, provide that the requirements in those subsections, **or in the regulations made for the purposes of those subsections**, do not apply or may modify them, including where there is a risk of family violence.
+  **(3)** Despite subsections (1) and (2), the court may, on application, provide that the requirements in those subsections, or in the regulations made for the purposes of those subsections, do not apply or may modify them, including where there is a risk of family violence.

   **(4)** An application referred to in subsection (3) may be made without notice to any other party.

 ### Section 16.91

-  ****(1)**** A person who has given notice under section 16.9 and who intends to relocate a child may do so as of the date referred to in the notice if
+  **(1)** A person who has given notice under section 16.9 and who intends to relocate a child may do so as of the date referred to in the notice if

     the relocation is authorized by a court; or

     the following conditions are satisfied:

-    the person with parenting time or decision-making responsibility in respect of the child who has received a notice under subsection 16.9(1) does not object to the relocation within 30 days after the day on which the notice is received, by **setting out their objection in**
+    the person with parenting time or decision-making responsibility in respect of the child who has received a notice under subsection 16.9(1) does not object to the relocation within 30 days after the day on which the notice is received, by setting out their objection in

     a form prescribed by the regulations, or

-    **an** application **made** under subsection 16.1(1) or paragraph 17(1)(b), and
+    an application made under subsection 16.1(1) or paragraph 17(1)(b), and

     there is no order prohibiting the relocation.